hyo1411/saleae-logic-ISO7816-smartcard-Analyser/README.md

 1. About
 ---
-This plugin is developed to be used in Saleae Logic Analyzer application.
+This plugin is developed to be used in [Saleae Logic Analyzer](https://www.saleae.com/) application.
 It implements ISO 7816-3 contact protocol decoding.
-In current release the following features are
+In current release the following features are available:
-available:
-	- initial ETU recovery using clock signal
+* initial ETU recovery using clock signal
-	- cold / warm reset
+* cold / warm reset
-	- full ISO compliant ATR parsing (negotiable and specific mode supported)
+* full ISO compliant ATR parsing (negotiable and specific mode supported)
-	- PPS handling
+* PPS handling
-	- T1 frames decoding - I/S/R
+* T1 frames decoding - I/S/R
-	- bytes and frames visialization in Saleae UI
+* bytes and frames visialization in Saleae UI
-	- suspend time resistant (no clock)
+* suspend time resistant (no clock)

 2. Documentation
 ---
-The basic documentation is available from GitHub [doc folder!](doc/)
+The basic documentation is available from GitHub [doc](doc/) folder

 3. Releases
 ---